 Transforming the exterior of your home?
+You might need to know how to paint a house.
 Good exterior paintwork shows off all the elbow grease that has gone into making your home what it is and can significantly increase its kerb appeal.
 Internally, a good paint job can work wonders in creating the illusion of more space and height within rooms, highlight architectural features of note and even create separate zones within open plan spaces.

 As with so many home decoration jobs, preparation is key.
 Armed with the right tools, materials and a certain degree of knowledge, there is no reason why most homeowners can’t tackle the job of painting a house.

 Read on for our comprehensive guide to painting your entire house, starting from the outside (including windows and doors), to painting the rooms inside.

 How to paint the exterior of a house

 While many people are happy to take on the interior painting of a house, a much smaller number feel confident tackling the exterior paintwork.